 Discounting a future service keeps your existing customers happy, which is good for two key reasons:

-A discount on your services at the front-end could very well lead to more work on the back-end.
+Giving exclusive offers on your services to existing clients at the front-end could very well lead to more work on the back-end.

 When landscape business owners wait for the client to come to them with needs, they’re letting opportunities slip by.